 Bong's principal owner, with a holding of more than ten per cent of the votes and capital, is Holdham S.A., with 25 per cent of the votes and capital.
-Svolder AB owns 7.9 per cent of the votes and capital in the Company.
-The total number of ordinary shares was 211,205,058 on 31 December 2017.
+Svolder AB, the second largest owner, owns 7.7 per cent of the votes and capital in the Company.
+The total number of ordinary shares was 211,205,058 on 31 December 2018.
 All shares carry the same rights.
 There are no restrictions on the transferability of the shares due to legal regulations or rules in the Articles of Association.
 Bong is not aware of any agreements between direct shareholders in Bong that entail restrictions in the right to transfer shares.
 In the event of a public offer, no agreements are triggered that would have a material effect on Bong's earnings or financial position.